 3. Increase playing time during the day

 No matter whether your cat is waking you up at night for food, for being let outdoors or just because he wants to have fun.
 Increasing playtime will contribute to solving any of those.
+Check these tips if you think you are too busy to play with your cat.

 So, how often should you play with your cat?
 It depends, but, in most cases, three or four play sessions for 15 to 20 minutes is the minimum, as, as always, the more the better.